mohammadbourbour/WI-fi-Show-Password/README.md

 Installation

-To use this script, you'll need Python 3 and the termcolor and pyfiglet libraries installed on your system.
+To use this script, you'll need Python 3 and the termcolor , subprocess and pyfiglet libraries installed on your system.
 To install these libraries, you can use pip by running the following command:

 pip install -r requirements.txt